 Fortune Magazine, in examining the major contributions to management thinking, recognized Werner Erhard's transformational programs as the major innovation of the 1970’s in shaping modern management thinking toward empowering people.

 Werner Erhard’s work and the est Training has been the subject of numerous books, articles and professional reports by independent authors.
-Werner Erhard’s ideas and methodology were considered revolutionary when first introduced and now Werner Erhard’s ideas are recognized as having forged new territories as the leading edge in personal and corporate training and development.
+Werner Erhard’s ideas and methodology were considered revolutionary when first introduced and now his ideas are recognized as having forged new territories as the leading edge in personal and corporate training and development.
 Werner Erhard and est are acknowledged today for having had an enormous impact on people and society.